 1. Hydropower Plants

 Hydropower plants are places where the generation of electricity takes place with the help of water.
-When the water which is moving, and therefore, possessing some kinetic energy, hits the turbine present in the dam, the kinetic energy of the water gets converted into mechanical energy.
-This mechanical energy moves the turbines and, then, ultimately leads to the production of electrical energy.
+When the moving water, possessing some kinetic energy, hits the turbine present in the dam, the kinetic energy of the water gets converted into mechanical energy.
+This mechanical energy moves the turbines and then, ultimately, it leads to the production of electrical energy.

 2. Wind Mills

 Windmills form one of the good examples of applications of kinetic energy.
-In a windmill, when the wind (air in motion) hits the blades, it causes the rotation which ultimately leads to the generation of electricity.
-Here, the moving air has kinetic energy which causes the rotation of blades, and therefore, in this example too, the kinetic energy is converted into mechanical energy.
+In a windmill, when the wind (air in motion) hits the blades, it causes the rotation, which ultimately leads to the generation of electricity.
+Here, the moving air has kinetic energy that causes the rotation of blades, and therefore, in this example too, the kinetic energy is converted into mechanical energy.

 3. Moving Car

-Cars moving on roads possess some amount of kinetic energy.
+Moving cars possess some amount of kinetic energy.
 This is because they have some mass and velocity.
-Recalling the formula of kinetic energy, we now know that while comparing a truck and car moving on a road with the same velocity, we will come to the conclusion that the truck will have higher kinetic energy because of its large size.
+Recalling the formula of kinetic energy, we now know that while comparing a truck and a car moving on a road with the same velocity, we will come to the conclusion that the truck will have higher kinetic energy because of its large size.
 Since kinetic energy is directly proportional to the mass of the moving object, therefore, a truck will have more kinetic energy than a car.